-Arrowpoint Advisory’s Consumer team has advised the shareholders of ME+EM – the UK’s first, and fastest growing direct-to-consumer luxury fashion brand – on its £55m fund raise from investors led by Highland Europe as it looks to bring its intelligent style beloved by busy women celebrities, and fashion editors of all ages to more international customers.
+Arrowpoint Advisory’s Consumer, Retail and Leisure team has advised the shareholders of ME+EM – the UK’s first, and fastest growing direct-to-consumer luxury fashion brand – on its £55m fund raise from investors led by Highland Europe as it looks to bring its intelligent style beloved by busy women celebrities, and fashion editors of all ages to more international customers.
 Having seen triple digit revenue growth globally the highly profitable brand will accelerate expansion in the US, followed by continental Europe, Australia and the Middle East.

 Born out of London but sold and revered globally, ME+EM’s clothes are designed for the busy, modern woman by women.
 ME+EM customers span the generations and are not prepared to choose between quality and cost.
 In ME+EM, they have found a brand that combines function and fit with contemporary style, as well as exceptional ethical values.